What is it?

 Is it treatable?

-Boston Laser now offers the latest revolutionary treatments for Keratoconus: Intacs surgery and collagen cross-linking .One option, Intacs surgery, is a treatment where plastic rings are inserted into the mid layer of the cornea to flatten it, changing the shape and location of the cone.
+Boston Eye Group now offers the latest revolutionary treatments for Keratoconus: Intacs surgery and collagen cross-linking .One option, Intacs surgery, is a treatment where plastic rings are inserted into the mid layer of the cornea to flatten it, changing the shape and location of the cone.
 This can slightly improve uncorrected vision, but depending on the severity of the Keratoconus, may still require contact lenses for functional vision.
 Intacs received FDA approval for keratoconus in August 2004.

 Cross-linking is the newest proven procedure that allows stiffening of the collagen in the cornea to prevent further deterioration of keratoconus.
 The treatment consists of the application of Riboflavin, a vitamin, to the cornea.
 This, combined with UV light, leads to the stiffening of the collagen fibers which in turn strengthens the cornea to slow the progression of keratoconus.
 The earlier the procedure is performed, the more effective the results are.
 Cross-Linking was approved in April 2016.
-Boston Laser is currently one of two practices in Massachusetts to offer this procedure.
+Boston Eye Group is currently one of two practices in Massachusetts to offer this procedure.